Morning, Wednesday, 18th September 2019

-The agenda also looks at innovation and sustainability in the sector, including the impact of the Construction Sector Deal and Clean Growth Grand Challenge.
+The agenda also looks at innovation and sustainability in the sector, including the impact of the construction sector deal and clean growth Grand Challenge.

-Attendees will examine options for increasing the uptake of new technologies and processes to reduce costs and for facilitating production of smarter buildings with better whole-life performance, increasing the use of on-site energy generation and storage, and greater use of off-site manufacture.
+Attendees will examine options for increasing the uptake of new technologies and processes to reduce costs and for facilitating production of smarter buildings with better whole-life performance, increasing the use of on-site energy generation and storage, and greater use of off-site manufacturing.

-Delegates will consider possible implications of the Renting Homes (Wales) Bill for tenants and landlords.
-We expect discussion on the developing rights and obligations of landlords and contract-holders, and simplifying the legal framework of the renting process - as well as increasing security for tenants through the prohibition of renewal and continuance of standard occupation contract payments.
+Following the consultation on the Renting Homes (Wales) Act, we expect discussion on the developing rights and obligations of landlords and contract-holders, and simplifying the legal framework of the renting process - as well as increasing security for tenants through the prohibition of renewal and continuance of standard occupation contract payments.

 Further sessions will consider the impact of Housing First pilot schemes, and will examine the implementation of the Rough Sleeping Strategy Action Plan 2018-2020 - including implementing localised strategies to tackle rough sleeping and supporting programmes of early intervention.